dcdpr/did-btc1/chapters/Update-Beacons.md

 1. Initialize a `txOut` variable to the 0th transaction output of the `tx`.
 1. Check `txOut` is of the format `[OP_RETURN, OP_PUSH32, <32byte>]`, if not,
    then return null.
 The Bitcoin transaction is not a ::Beacon Signal::.
 1. If no `signalSidecarData`, MUST raise an `incompleteSidecarData` error.
-May identify the Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
+MAY identify the Beacon Signal to resolver and request additional ::Sidecar data:: be provided.
 1. Set `smtProof` to `signalSidecarData.smtProof`.
 1. If no `smtProof`, MUST raise a `latePublishing` error.